-This document is one of the most crucial and risky documents you create.
+The Enduring Power of Attorney document is one of the most crucial and risky documents you create.
 Your entire estate or outcome of your life's work and effort could fall into the hands of the person (or people) you nominate as your attorney.

 So while you can complete this document yourself without any legal advice, you have a tonne to gain from working with an experienced lawyer.

 Your lawyer from Maurice Blackburn will put your unique values and wishes as top priority.
 We take the time to explain every available option you have when completing this form and will help make sure you take the best and smartest decisions for your situation.